GoogleCloudPlatform/appengine-blobstoremigrator-python/README.md

   $ gcloud preview app deploy src/app.yaml --version migrator
 ```

-Once this tool is uploaded, simply hit the home page of the module:
+Once this tool is uploaded, simply hit the home page of the module.
+(Don't worry!
+The migration will not start immediately; you'll
+see some instructions first.)

 ```
   https://migrator.blob-migrator.[application-id].appspot.com